KagisoMonageng/next-gen/README.md

 #Requirements
 1. Angular 14 frontend (PWA)
 2. Node Js Backend
+3. OAuth
-3. SocketIO for real-time updates
+4. SocketIO for real-time updates
-4. Guards on roles for frontend
+5. Guards on roles for frontend
-5. Rich Text Editor for text formating
+6. Rich Text Editor for text formating
-6. PostgreSQL for database with relational tables
+7. PostgreSQL for database with relational tables
-7. SQL Injection protection
+8. SQL Injection protection
-8. Docker and AWS server for deployment
+9. Docker and AWS server for deployment